23/resumable.js/README.md

 * `resumableChunkNumber`: The index of the chunk in the current upload.
 First chunk is `1` (no base-0 counting here).
 * `resumableTotalChunks`: The total number of chunks.
 * `resumableChunkSize`: The general chunk size.
 Using this value and `resumableTotalSize` you can calculate the total number of chunks.
 Please note that the size of the data received in the HTTP might be higher than `resumableChunkSize` for the last chunk for a file.
+See `resumableCurrentChunkSize`.
+* `resumableCurrentChunkSize` The actual size of the current chunk.
+For the last chunk of a file this might be smaller thant the general chunk size provided by `resumableChunkSize`, because the size of a file is usually not an exact multiple of the defined chunk size.
 * `resumableTotalSize`: The total file size.
 * `resumableIdentifier`: A unique identifier for the file contained in the request.
 * `resumableFilename`: The original file name (since a bug in Firefox results in the file name not being transmitted in chunk multipart posts).
-* `resumableRelativePath`: The file's relative path when selecting a directory (defaults to file name in all browsers except Chrome).
+* `resumableRelativePath`: The file's relative path when selecting a directory (might default to the file name if not supported by the client browser).
 * `resumableFileCategory`: The category that the file belongs to.

 You should allow for the same chunk to be uploaded more than once; this isn't standard behaviour, but on an unstable network environment it could happen, and this case is exactly what Resumable.js is designed for.